numbbo/coco/docs/coco-doc/source/index.rst

   entire COCO suite during the design process is usually the right way to go.
 This is probably a point which should be made though, but a rather lengthy argument to make.

-.. technical hint @Anne: a comment is continued
-    on the next line by simple indentation, like in this comment.

 Why COCO_?